Endcat/CsharpSecurityTools/README.md

 ### How-to-use

-yep, CsharpSecurityTools are under developing.
-Its author will release an executable program in the near future with well-designed user interface.
-Keep watching!!

-For now, you can open the project in Visual Studio and check the program.cs to get the detailed source code.
+you can open the project in Visual Studio and check the program.cs to get the detailed source code.

 ### Functions